The Treaty of Nice and the Convention on the Future of Europe

 a.
 Composition

 The Treaty of Amsterdam had set the maximum number of MEPs at 700.
-At Nice, the European Council thought it necessary, with an eye to enlargement, to revise the number of MEPs for each Member State.
+In developing the Treaty of Nice, the European Council thought it necessary, with an eye to enlargement, to revise the number of MEPs for each Member State.
 The new composition of Parliament was also used to counterbalance the altered weighting of votes in the Council.
 The maximum number of MEPs was therefore set at 732.

 b.
 Powers

-Parliament was enabled, like the Council, the Commission, and the Member States, to bring a legal challenge to acts of the Council, the Commission or the European Central Bank on grounds of lack of competence, infringement of an essential procedural requirement, infringement of the Treaty or of any rule of law relating to its application, or misuse of powers.
+Parliament was enabled, as were the Council, the Commission and the Member States, to bring a legal challenge to acts of the main decision-makers leading the EU’s administration – in Parliament’s case, the Council or the Commission – or the European Central Bank on grounds of lack of competence, infringement of an essential procedural requirement, infringement of the Treaties or of any rule of law matter relating to its application, or misuse of powers.

-Further to a proposal by the Commission, Article 191 was turned into an operational legal basis for the adoption, under the co-decision procedure, of regulations governing political parties at EU level and rules on their funding.
+Further to a proposal by the Commission, the Treaty of Nice amended Article 191 TEU to form the operational legal basis for the adoption, under the co-decision procedure, of regulations governing political parties at EU level and rules on their funding.

 Parliament’s legislative powers were increased through a slight broadening of the scope of the co-decision procedure and by requiring Parliament’s assent for the establishment of enhanced cooperation in areas covered by co-decision.
 Parliament must also be asked for its opinion should the Council adopt a position on the risk of a serious breach of fundamental rights in a Member State.